Avaiga/taipy-doc/docs/manuals/studio/gui.md

 If you are used to working with Markdown in Visual Studio Code, you certainly came across the [Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview)
-feature: pressing `Ctrl+Shift+V` in an editor that contains Markdown content creates a window showing the representation of a Markdown file.
+feature: pressing `Ctrl+Shift+V` (or `Cmd+Shift+V` on a Mac keyboard) in an editor that contains Markdown content creates a window showing the representation of a Markdown file.
 If the text editor and preview window are displayed next to each other, you are able to instantly see the changes done in the active Markdown file.

 This feature is leveraged by Taipy Studio so that Taipy visual elements are recognized and rendered in the Markdown preview window.
 When a valid Taipy GUI visual element is inserted in the Markdown